-Sometimes we need a little boost to lift our mood so that we can keep growing, move forward or nourish our souls.
-Writing or journaling can be part of an effective self-care routine because it can give us time for reflection and goal setting.
+Sometimes we need a little boost to lift our mood so that we can keep growing and moving forward.
+Writing or journaling can be part of an effective self-care routine; givng us time for reflection and goal setting.

 Here are a few suggestions to get you thinking about some of the good you have going on in your life and the worthwhile things you do for yourself and other people …